lollinoTheEmperor/Battleship-project/README.md

 How to start the project

 **Description** \
-This project is a Battleship game with some variations from the normal ones, you can play 1 vs 1 or 1 vs bot, there are different type of ship that do different kind of shots.
-The scope of the game is to eliminate all the ship of the other player.
+This project is a Battleship game with some variations from the traditional version.
+You can play 1 vs 1 or 1 vs bot.
+There are different types of ships that perform various kinds of shots.
+The goal of the game is to eliminate all the ships of the other player.

 **User guide** \
 ?video or text guide?